rapid7/docker-logentries/README.md

 ## Usage as a CLI

-Step 1: `npm install docker-logentries -g`
+1. `npm install docker-logentries -g`
-Step 2: `docker-logentries -t TOKEN`
+2. `docker-logentries -t TOKEN`
-Step 3: ..there is no step 3
+3. ..there is no step 3

 You can also pass the `-j` switch if you log in JSON format, like [bunyan](http://npm.im/bunyan)